6mile/tvpo/README.md

 When identifying the behaviors of a potential target, consider asking the following questions:

+## Patterns

+### Definition:

+Repated traits of an individual human, or an organization, that makes that target susceptible to attack.

+### Description:

+There are two types of Patterns:  Individual behaviours and organization patterns.

+Behaviours are the ongoing choices that an individual makes in their working life.
+These behaviours affect how they interact with work processes, and influences the tools and configurations they use.
+Behaviours can be thought of as the fingerprints that a person leaves as they do their job.
+Behaviours are the patterns of the individual that allow you to fingerprint them.

+Organizational Patterns are common traits observable across various application environments.
+Initially, they emerge as individual behaviours which, over time, solidify into recurring patterns exhibited by teams, departments, and even entire companies.
+These patterns deviate from industry best practices, and can be considered as "anti-patterns".
+The name isn't crucial.
+What matters is our ability to recognize these patterns and leverage them during threat modelling and offensive operations.

+When identifying the patterns of a potential target group, consider the following questions:

 **Tools:** What tools do they use and how do they set them up?
 Do they tend to use a specific IDE?
 Specific plugins?
 Do they follow security best practices when interacting with work resources?
 What SaaS platforms do they like to use or integrate into their work?
 Do they use SSH keys, PAT tokens, JWT, etc?

 **Configurations:** What unique configurations does a person use in their work?
 Do they like to work in feature branches and merge into dev?
 Or do they merge directly into main?